 Get the team focused on goals around meetings, demos, qualified opportunities, etc. Set weekly and monthly goals and adjust as needed based on the data you are receiving.

-It's essential to keep the sales goals actionable and attainable based on the new data trends and shorter goal timeline, especially with all the changes that are going on with this crisis.
+It's essential to keep the sales goals actionable and attainable based on the new data trends and shorter goal timelines, especially when there are a lot of unknown factors during a crisis.
 It's crucial to pick the correct type of goals for your team right now as well.

 Last year you sat down with your CEO, and you hashed out this year's goals.
-They wanted 15% growth to which you agreed, but then COVID-19 happened.
+They wanted 15% growth to which you agreed, but then something happened and the world changed.
 Now things are different.
 Numbers are not what they should be, and your team lost a member or two.
 It's time to change that goal based on key pieces of information.
 The best way to set an attainable, yet ambitious goal is to analyze the data you do have.
-The new purpose or goals should be set for 30, 60, but not greater than 90 days out, until we understand what is the new norm.
+The new purpose or goals should be set for 30, 60, but not greater than 90 days out, until it's easier to predict how the crisis could evolve.
 The idea is to get the sales team focused on a few critical things over a short period so they can execute.

 Sales Leaders and Owners/CEOs should work together to review things such as:

-Work together to come up with numbers that the Sales Leader feels are achievable and which the Owner/CEO feels satisfies the business requirements.
+Work together to come up with numbers that the Sales Leader feels are achievable and that the Owner/CEO feels satisfy the business requirements.
 The goals should be reset using data and numbers, not just gut feel.

-Tactical planning outlines the short-term steps and actions that should be taken to achieve the goals described above versus strategic planning, which outlines the long-term, broad goals that a business or individual wants to make.
-Help your salespeople create plans that help them achieve their monthly goals including activity level, who to call on, how many opportunities per week they need to generate, etc. By allowing salespeople to track small wins, they stay motivated instead of getting overwhelmed by big, overreaching goals that could've have changed because of this crisis.
+Tactical planning outlines the short-term steps and actions that should be taken to achieve the goals described above.
+This is different from strategic planning, which outlines the long-term, broad goals that a business or individual wants to make.
+Help your salespeople create plans that help them achieve their monthly goals including activity level, who to call on, how many opportunities per week they need to generate, etc. By allowing salespeople to track small wins, they stay motivated instead of getting overwhelmed by big, overreaching goals that could have changed because of a crisis.
 It's much more motivating for a salesperson to think, "Awesome, I've achieved the goal for this week" than "I've only achieved so much of my original $1,000,000 goal."

 Sales velocity is a measurement of how quickly leads are moving through your pipeline and how much value new customers provide over a given period.
 You need to analyze all of these metrics and determine what trends you see.
 Trends you'll want to keep an eye out for are: